Before I show you how to start a blog, I've got to tell you some good news and some bad news:

 I've had a few situations where I've done something stupid and completely broken my site.
 When this happens I usually contact SiteGround support and the problem is resolved in less than 20 minutes.

-I freaked out for a bit – then I calmed down and contacted SiteGround support.
+Once I calmed down a bit, I contacted SiteGround support.
 In less than 5-minutes I was talking to a live representative, and a few minutes later my site was restored and back online.

 That level of support is priceless to me because each minute my site is down I could be losing visitors.